OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

   startup wrapper derives `ENVIO_INDEXER_PORT` from this value.
 - `PUBLISHER_PUBLIC_START_DATE`, `PUBLISHER_LOCK_TTL_MS`,
   `PUBLISHER_START_DATE`, and `PUBLISHER_END_DATE`: publisher range controls.
-If no manifest exists, publishing starts at `2022-05-01`; otherwise it regenerates the previous and current month.
+If no manifest exists, publishing starts at `2022-05-01`; otherwise it backfills unpublished months and regenerates at least the previous and current month.
 A fresh `v2/publisher.lock` makes overlapping publisher runs exit successfully without writing artifacts.
 - `INDEXER_DEPLOYMENT_ID`: deployment identifier stamped into the internal manifest. `pnpm run compose:publish` sets it to the latest local git commit hash.
 If running Docker Compose directly, set it manually or provide